dcpim/classic/README.md

 Edit `/etc/php/8.X/fpm/php.ini` and modify `upload_max_filesize = 999M`, `post_max_size = 999M`, `error_reporting = E_ERROR`, `display_errors = On`

-Create the folder `/uploads` and `/var/www/html/share` and set them chmod 777.

 Install the connix Python module: `pip3 install connix`

 You will also need the `ffmpeg`, `ImageMagick` and `yt-dlp` packages for video and image management.